Our Visions & Values

 Honoring Earth’s Resources

-We seek to reduce product miles.
-When we decide to buy something, we check what local businesses offer first.
-For instance, we purchase leftover leather and suede straps from local manufacturers.
+- We reduce product miles.
+When we decide to buy something, our people check if local businesses can offer such goods.
+For instance, we purchase leftover leather and suede from local manufacturers.

-We work with ethical businesses that share similar values.
-Our tools and materials are either made by ourselves or bought from producers that we find ecologically aware & responsible.
+- We work with ethical businesses that share similar values.
+Our tools and materials are either made by ourselves or bought from producers that we find to be ecologically aware & responsible.

-We carefully monitor wool production.
-We replaced artificially-dyed wool with natural undyed materials to monitor their further preparation.
+- We carefully monitor wool production.
+We've replaced artificially-dyed wool with natural undyed materials to monitor their further preparation.
 Wool that we use and sell is prepared and colored according to our own requirements.

-The materials we use to strengthen or decorate our items are mostly all recycled.
+- The materials we use to decorate our items are mostly all upcycled.
 For example, we buy leftover strips of Indian silk, which are thrown out after sewing saris.

-We avoid using cardboard boxes for packaging and pack our shoes into reusable linen bags instead.
+- We avoid using cardboard boxes and pack our shoes into reusable linen bags instead.

 Preserving genetic diversity